sumn2u/learn-javascript/es/exercises/README.md

 ## Ejercicios

 En este capítulo realizaremos ejercicios para comprobar nuestro conocimiento en JavaScript.
 Los ejercicios que realizaremos se listan abajo:
-In this chapter we will be performing exercises to test our knowledge in JavaScript.
-The exercises that we will be performing are listed below:

 * [Console](./console.md)
 * [Multiplicación](./multiplication.md)